Ouphix/synchro-psychotherapies/steps2.md

 * Defining and raising the values of the patient and not the therapist values
 * Giving advices only when it is requested by the patient

-We can see that even this very operationalized psychotherapy let place for a lot of improvisation and adaptation to a precise.
+We can see that even this very operationalized psychotherapy let place for a lot of improvisation and adaptation to a precise situation and can not be standardized.
 Consequently, it needs a lot of practice and training beyond the theoretical knowledge.
 A lot of reflexes (like giving advices) need to be unlearned, that takes time.
 However, it is quite difficult to give precise feedback (supervision) without being involved directly in the therapy with the therapist.
 In complex settings like familial psychotherapies, the therapist can be directly supervised by a colleague behind a two-way mirror.

 One way to improve learning process and evaluation of psychotherapy in practice is to make annotation of them.
 After filming psychotherapy, it is possible to evaluate what is exactly happening during this process.
 Some evaluation tools were developed like the MITI (Moyers, Manuel, & Ernst, 2014) for the motivational interviewing.
-Software like Elan can be very useful for that and enable to annotate several modalities at the same time.
+Software like [Elan](https://tla.mpi.nl/tools/tla-tools/elan/) can be very useful for that and enable to annotate several modalities at the same time.
 However, it can be very difficult and tedious.

 In many parts of medicine, we don't directly evaluate the desired outcome of a therapy (like the mortality) because it happens too late.
 Consequently, intermediate marker help the physician to choose the best treatment.
 For instance, we can evaluate the efficacy of an anti diabetic on blood sugar mean reflected by Hb1Ac.
 This avoid to wait several years to check if the treatment is efficient or not (which can be evaluated only by disability created by diabetes or mortality).
 Consequently, it is very convenient.
-If we can get a automatic signal of this therapeutic alliance, we could get an intermediate marker of the efficacy of the psychotherapy which unfortunatelly doesn't exist at the moment.
-However, we need to keep in mind that this intermediate markers are only intermediate and are not always relevant.
-Some anti-diabetics decrease Hb1Ac and Increase mortality whereas classical one decrease both.
+If we can get a automatic signal of this therapeutic alliance, we could get an intermediate marker of the efficacy of the psychotherapy which unfortunatelly doesn't exist at the moment. ~~However, we need to keep in mind that this intermediate markers are only intermediate and are not always relevant.
+Some anti-diabetics decrease Hb1Ac and Increase mortality whereas classical one decrease both.~~

 Fortunately, it is possible to evaluate the efficacy of a psychotherapy via two direct means.
 The first one are the direct outcomes of psychotherapy with behavior or consumptions (like number of cannabis joint consumed or number of panic attacks).
 This kind of easily reported outcomes are more the exception than the norm.
 However, it is not possible in all mental illnesses.
 Some psychometric data like Beck Depression Inventory (BDI) (Beck, Steer, & Carbin, 1988) for depression, or State-trait anxiety inventory (STAI) (Spielberger, 1970) were developed to evaluate the state of different pathological characteristics.
 These scales can be filled by the therapist or the patient directly.
 However, it is quite time consuming and not much done in practice outside research or CBT training.